ritza-co/device42-docs/docs/auto-discovery/sccm-discovery-net-tool.md

 Here are some limitations and considerations:

-- If you have populated Device42 (CSV imports, spreadsheets, manual entry, etc.) with devices before your first run of this tool, please make sure to run this on a few devices first to make sure the naming convention used by you and the one discovered by the tool are compatible.
-For example, you added `nh-linux01` as a device.
-Then, autodiscovery finds the hostname `nh-linux01.example.com` and adds it as a new device because the names don’t match.
-To fix this, you can check the checkbox above to use only hostname.
+- If you have populated Device42 (CSV imports, spreadsheets, manual entry, etc.) with devices before your first run of this tool, please make sure to run the tool on a few devices first to ensure the naming convention you use is compatible with the naming convention discovered by the tool.
+For example, if you added `nh-linux01` as a device and autodiscovery found the hostname `nh-linux01.example.com`, autodiscovery would add it as a new device because the names didn’t match.
+To fix incompatible naming conventions, you can check the checkbox to use only the hostname.
-- It is best to use the auto-discovery client after you have run network autodiscovery and/or defined the subnets your network IPs reside on.
+- It is best to use the autodiscovery client after you have run network autodiscovery and/or defined the subnets where your network IPs reside.
-- Floating IPs that belong to a cluster logically but are found on a device during autodiscovery will be assigned to that device, and **not** the cluster resource.
+- Floating IPs that logically belong to a cluster but are found on a device during autodiscovery will be assigned to that device, and **not** the cluster resource.
 - You can run the .NET Discovery tool from any (and multiple) network segments.
 Communication from the autodiscovery client back to the main Device42 instance requires access via port TCP/443 (HTTPS) to be allowed on your network.
 - Please be sure to use an Administrator account.
 If you use the **Local System account**, discovery will not work correctly for other machines in the network.